-In addition, PG&E is pursuing Department of Energy (DOE) grants through their newly created Grid Resilience and Innovation Partnership (GRIP) program.
-After submitting five concept papers, DOE encouraged PG&E to submit full applications for four of those projects.
-Additionally, PG&E is a partner on a few other applications being submitted by other entities for these grants.
-The four projects range in scope from creating additional grid resilience through expanded undergrounding and transmission capacity projects to vehicle to grid integration technology and microgrid solutions.
-PG&E will submit its applications in spring 2023, with additional opportunities to pursue GRIP dollars over the next several years.
+In addition, PG&E is pursuing Department of Energy (DOE) grants through the Grid Resilience and Innovation Partnership (GRIP) program.
+In January 2024, as both a lead applicant and in partnership with other entities such as other IOUs, state agencies, and non-profits, PG&E submitted 12 concept papers for DOE to evaluate.
+These projects have the potential to bring hundreds of millions of federal dollars to California to fund the State's energy infrastructure needs and advance new technologies.
+The projects range in scope from creating additional grid resilience through expanded transmission capacity and reconductoring projects, to vehicle to grid integration technology, and solutions to accelerate renewable energy interconnections.
+PG&E will submit its applications in spring 2024, with additional opportunities to pursue GRIP dollars in the coming years.